kiouku/interview-sheet/ProblemList.md

 ### Definition

-Let X= set of candidate solutions to a problem e.g. cuts of a graph, TSP tours... and a neighborhood such as for each x in X specify which y in X are its neighbours e.g. in the max cut problem x,y are neighbours cuts <=> differ by moving one vertex. in tsp x,y tours are neighbours <=> if differ by 2 edges
+Let X= set of candidate solutions to a problem e.g. cuts of a graph, TSP tours... and a neighborhood such as for each x in X specify which y in X are its neighbours e.g. in the max cut problem x,y are neighbours cuts <=> differ by moving one vertex. in tsp x,y tours are neighbours <=> it differs by 2 edges

 1. Let x be some initial solution
 2. while the current solution x has a superior neighboring solution y set x := y